Somebody Save Me (Eminem song)

-"Somebody Save Me" is a song by American rapper Eminem featuring fellow American musician Jelly Roll, originally released on July 12, 2024 as a track from the former's twelfth studio album The Death of Slim Shady (Coup de Grâce), before later being released as the album's third single a week later on July 19, 2024.
+"Somebody Save Me" is a song by American rapper Eminem featuring fellow American musician Jelly Roll, originally released on July 12, 2024, as a track from the former's twelfth studio album The Death of Slim Shady (Coup de Grâce), before later being released as the album's third and final single a week later on July 19, 2024.

 A music video for the song was released August 21, 2024.

 Background and release

-American rapper Eminem released his eleventh studio album, Music to Be Murdered By, in January 2020.
+In January 2020, Eminem released his eleventh studio album, Music to Be Murdered By.
 The album was critically and commercially successful, producing singles such as "Godzilla", which peaked at number 3 on the Billboard Hot 100.
-After the success of the album, Eminem began working on his twelfth studio album in collaboration with Dr. Dre, with the album's production being confirmed on Jimmy Kimmel Live! on March 19, 2024.
+After the success of the album, he began working on his twelfth studio album in collaboration with Dr. Dre, with the album's production being confirmed on Jimmy Kimmel Live! on March 19, 2024.
 The album, named The Death of Slim Shady (Coup de Grâce), was formally announced on April 26 after the 2024 NFL draft through a trailer depicting a news story about the death of Eminem's alter ego, Slim Shady.
 The album was released on July 12, 2024; "Somebody Save Me" is the nineteenth and final song on the standard track list.
 On July 19, 2024, the song was released as a single.

 On September 11, 2024, Eminem performed "Somebody Save Me", along with "Houdini", live at the MTV Video Music Awards.